-As the youngest in a family of Filipino immigrants, I collected comics and magazines as a way for me to connect with my new home in Vancouver, BC.
-While in university I was compelled to use these materials in my artwork.
-Over the years, I played with different collage styles as a way to reflect my environment.
-When I started to do self-portraits entirely out of hand-cut collage, my perspective became clear: there was a sentimentality attached to these materials that had excluded me, and a new desire to reframe it on my terms.
+As the youngest in a family of Filipino immigrants, I collected comics and magazines as a way for me to connect with my new home in Canada.
+When I started to do self-portraits entirely out of hand-cut collage, my perspective became clear: there was a sentimentality I had attached to these materials that had excluded me, and a new desire to reframe it on my terms.

 My work is my younger self at play— mischievously assembling my own narratives and representing myself in ways I never saw growing up.
 I take the most interesting pieces of a world that disappointed me and construct my own.
 The resulting pop-surrealist environment is a place where perspectives, spaces and emotions shift.
 It is a world where beauty is omnipresent, but something still isn’t quite right.